ADubovitskiy/Brainwave_Data_Analysis/README.md

 ### Filtering
 There is nothing to do in the time-domain, until we remove some noise.
 To remove noise, let's have a look at the signal in the frequency domain, using Fast Fourier Transforms.

+> [!NOTE]
-In Python, the signal is transformed to the frequency domain with an FFT like so:
+>  In Python, the signal is transformed to the frequency domain with an  `numpy fft` function like so:
 ```python
 samples = mat['d']
 t = 25000